tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 **Dependencies**: Java, jpype1, CREMA/CREDICI libraries

-**Reference**: Zaffalon, M., Antonucci, A., & Cabañas, R. (2022).
-Structural Causal Models Are (Solvable by) Credal Networks. *Proceedings of the 25th International Conference on Artificial Intelligence and Statistics*, 186.
+**Reference**: Zaffalon, M., Antonucci, A., Cabañas, R., Huber, D., & Azzimonti, D. (2022).
+Bounding Counterfactuals under Selection Bias. *Proceedings of The 11th International Conference on Probabilistic Graphical Models*, 289-300.
 Uses CREMA and CREDICI libraries.
 See :doc:`references` for complete citation.

 **Description**: Uses credal networks and EM-based learning to compute bounds.
 Based on the CREMA and CREDICI Java libraries developed at IDSIA.